 c.
 Rejoice in that day and leap for joy!
 It is a paradox to be so happy when so hated, yet these persecuted ones can because their reward is great in heaven, and because the persecuted are in good company: the prophets before them were also persecuted.

 i.
 Trapp names some men who did in fact rejoice and leap for joy when persecuted.
-George Roper came to the stake leaping for joy, and hugged the stake we was burned at like a friend.
+George Roper came to the stake leaping for joy and hugged the stake he was burned at as if it were a friend.
 Doctor Taylor leapt and danced a little as he came to his execution, saying when asked how he was, “Well, God be praised, good Master Sheriff, never better; for now I am almost home…I am even at my Father’s house.”
 Lawrence Saunders, who with a smiling face embraced the stake of his execution and kissed it saying, “Welcome the cross of Christ, welcome everlasting life.”